maulik-soni/react-practise/README.md

 ReactDOM.render(<App />, document.body);
 ```

 4. now to run this file use this command `freact start`.
-This command will give you the port number of the local server where its listening, supponse if it returns `8000` then your server will run on `http://localhost:8000/`.
+This command will give you the port number of the local server where its listening, suppose if it returns `8000` then your server will run on `http://localhost:8000/`.